Rafe/rafe.github.com/source/_posts/2020-10-04-Abstraction-and-essential-complexity.md

 In the paper "[No Silver Bullet](http://worrydream.com/refs/Brooks-NoSilverBullet.pdf)", it defines the software complexity into 2 parts.
 Essential complexity and accidental complexity.

 Essential complexity is the complexity inherent from the problem domain.
 Including the mutation of state, condition, the order of procedure, and messaging.
 All other complexities from the language, framework, or stack are accidental.
-The line between those 2 complexities might vary, but basically, you can solve the problem with different languages, different software, but the essential - the algorithm and logic to solve the problem - can not be reduced.
+The line between those 2 complexities might vary, but basically, you can solve the problem with different languages, different framework, but the essential - the algorithm and logic to solve the problem - can not be reduced.
 For example, you can write the quicksort in C, python, Haskell, or even pseudo-code.
 The essential complexity of quicksort still stays the same.
 Therefore no matter how much the technology of tooling improves, there is still no silver bullet to solve the essential complexity issue to increase the productivity of programmers.

 ## Problem of abstraction